pytorch/ios-demo-app/README.md

 [HelloWorld](https://github.com/pytorch/ios-demo-app/tree/master/HelloWorld) is a simple image classification application that demonstrates how to use PyTorch C++ libraries on iOS.
 The code is written in Swift and uses Objective-C as a bridge.

+### HelloWorldMetal

+[HelloWorldMetal](https://github.com/pytorch/ios-demo-app/tree/master/HelloWorldMetal) is a simple image classification application that demonstrates how to use PyTorch C++ libraries with Metal support on iOS GPU.
+The code is written in Swift and uses Objective-C as a bridge.

 ### PyTorch demo app

 The [PyTorch demo app](https://github.com/pytorch/ios-demo-app/tree/master/PyTorchDemo) is a full-fledged app that contains two showcases.
 A camera app that runs a quantized model to classifiy images in real time.
 And a text-based app that uses a text classification model to predict the topic from the input text.